WilliamBergamin/bolt-python/docs/_future/migrate_existing_app.md

 ---

 Now let's run the Slack CLI command `slack manifest` to generate your manifest.
-It should contain at least these settings.
+It should contain at least these settings:

 ```bash
 {